 As Penn State continues to grow, the pressure is on for Transportation Services to accommodate transportation and parking for students, staff, and visitors.
 The University is working to sustainably manage its growing transportation demands by switching to alternative fuels, reducing oil consumption, increasing the fuel efficiency of fleet vehicles, and encouraging the use of public transportation.

 Supporting Walkers & Bikers!

 Penn State's University Park campus strives to be both pedestrian and bicyclist friendly.
 The University recently collaborated with the Borough of State College to develop a Bicycle Master Plan that will promote bicycle commuting and expand on-campus mobility for students and staff.
-Be sure to register your bike and use our bicycle route map to plan your next commute!
+Be sure to register your bike and use the Centre Region Parks and Recreation Parks and Bikeways map to plan your next commute!

 Eco-Friendly Fleet Vehicles

 Many of University Park's passenger and utility fleet vehicles operate on bio-diesel fuel, which helps reduce Penn State's overall greenhouse gas emissions.
 According to the Environmental Protection Agency, biodiesel from soy oil results in an average emissions reduction of 57% when compared to traditional petroleum diesel.
 The Office of Physical Plant alone operates more than 130 bio-diesel vehicles, along with a host of electric vans, trucks, and segways.
 Efforts are underway to further reduce the environmental impact of Penn State vehicles through improvements in both fuel efficiency and fleet composition.

 Penn State has partnered with the Centre Area Transit Authority (CATA) to offer cost-effective alternative transportation solutions for students and staff.